Microsoft’s Rule Engines

 The first rule engine is called the Microsoft Business Rule Engine (sometimes called “MS BRE” or “BRE”) and it has shipped as part of BizTalk Server since early 2004.
 BRE has shipped in BizTalk Server 2004, BizTalk Server 2006, BizTalk Server 2006 R2, BizTalk Server 2009 and I’m sure it will be included in the upcoming BizTalk Server 2009 R2.

-The second rule engine is part of Windows Workflow Foundation in .NET, it is the Windows Workflow Foundation Rule Engine (sometimes called “Workflow Rules” or “WF Rules”).
+The second rule engine is part of Windows Workflow Foundation in .NET, it is the Windows Workflow Foundation Rules Engine (sometimes called “Workflow Rules” or “WF Rules”).
 The WF rule engine originally shipped in late 2006 as part of .NET 3.0.
-It was also included in .NET 3.5 and will be included in the upcoming .NET 4.0.
+It was also included in .NET 3.5 and .NET 4.0.
 If you are running Windows 7, Windows Server 2008 R2, Windows Server 2008, or Windows Vista or have installed .NET 3.0 or higher – you already have the WF rule engine on your computer.
+Update: I have an additional post specifically about rules in WF4.

 Here are some comparisons of these engines written by other folks.
 Charles Young has written extensively on this topic.